"The Blues Brothers" - Gary Bruce with Charlie Beck at a local Cock Fight in Angeles City.

 Between the bunks in the barracks you would find wood stereo lockers made by the Beagans.
 Note the Teac reel-to-reel, and Sansui amp with large speakers.
 Also Playboy pinup on open door, and it sits right next to the bunkbeds.

-The "Elephant Cage" enabled the Animals to receive a clear signal on their R-390 from AFRTS and hear the latest tunes from the "World".
+The "Elephant Cage" enabled a clear signal on the R-390 from AFRTS and hear the latest tunes from the "World".

-Jack Wright, Norm Collins, and Rock Blanton with elbows on the bar and looking intense in the Little Brown Jug.
+Jack Wright (deceased), Norm Collins, and Rock Blanton with elbows on the bar and looking intense in the Little Brown Jug.

 Through this gate passed the Air Force's finest Animals on their way to and from "Town".